Anoenymous/DaL/README.md

 # Documents

 - **DaL_main.py**:
-the *main program* for using DaL, which automatically reads data from csv files, trains and evaluates DaL as well as the other local models as specified in the paper.
+the *main program* for using DaL, which automatically reads data from csv files, trains and evaluates, and save the results.

 - **mlp_plain_model.py**:
 contains functions to construct and train plain DNN.
 This is also used by [DeepPerf](https://github.com/DeepPerf/DeepPerf).